Dr. Jennifer Feenstra Professor of Psychology; Department Chair

 - Research Design and Introductory Statistics

-Research Design and Introductory Statistics This course acquaints the student with basic empirical research techniques in the behavioral sciences including political science, psychology, social work and sociology.
+(4 credits) This course acquaints the student with basic empirical research techniques in the behavioral sciences including political science, psychology, social work and sociology.
 The course aims to enable the student to function as a conductor and a consumer of behavioral science research.
 Techniques include: observation, questionnaire and survey, interview, single-subject designs, qualitative research, and experimental and quasi-experimental methodologies.
 Topics include: descriptive and basic inferential statistics, sampling methods and research ethics.
-Prerequisites: PSY111, SOC101, PSC101, or PSC105, and fulfillment of the general education math requirement.
-(4 credits)
+Prerequisites: PSY100SS, SOC101SS, PSC101SS, or PSC105SS, and fulfillment of the Quantitative Resoning requirement.

 - Developmental Psychology: Adulthood

 (4 credits) This course explores psychological issues and theories in normal adult development, with emphasis on cognitive, social and personality functioning from young adulthood to old age.